fmsyt/wsl-portforward/README.md

 ### register.bat

 Register to TaskScheduler.
-It make schedule to run portforwarding on startup Windows.
+It make schedule to run `startup.vbs` on startup Windows.